 American Addiction Centers is also hosting free, virtual support meetings.
 The meetings will be based on traditional 12-step meetings and will be hosted by someone in recovery.

 Maintaining your recovery is a journey full of ups and downs, and it is imperative that you recognize that our global health crisis may put you at risk of a major down that could lead to relapse.
+In fact, a study shows that alcohol abuse has significantly increased during the Covid-19 pandemic.
 Make sure to do the work to prepare yourself for this risk so that you can stay sober during these trying times.
 And if you need help, reach out to one of our admissions navigators today at +1 (888) 359-3352

 Lead Writer/Reviewer : Kayla Loibl